-

 Home heating controls

-Keen to stay on top of your energy bills and reduce the amount you use?
-One way to help you get a head start is to take control – quite literally.
+Keen to stay on top of your bills and reduce the amount of energy you use?

 Back to basics with better boiler controls

-The knobs and dials on the front of your boiler (or buttons and screens on most newer models) simply let you switch your heating and hot water on or off, choose temperatures and set a schedule to suit your daily routine.
+The dials (or buttons and screens on most newer models) on the front of most boilers let you switch your heating and hot water on or off, choose your desired water temperature and set a schedule to suit your daily routine.

-On your boiler control panel, look for a dial marked in numbers or on a scale from minimum (min) to maximum (max).
+On your boiler control panel, look for a dial marked in numbers or on a scale from minimum to maximum.
 It might also be controlled by a couple of buttons next to the temperature shown on a digital display.

-Experiment with yours to see how close to the minimum you’re happy to go while staying comfortable, but you’ll need to make sure your home still feels warm enough to suit you.
-A word of warning: don’t go below 65C if you’ve got a hot water cylinder, or you risk harmful bacteria in your hot water supply.
-For guidance, here’s Energy Saving Trust’s helpful advice to making a change to your settings or, if you prefer, watch their useful explainer
+Experiment with yours to see how close to the minimum you’re happy to go while staying comfortable.
+You might need to adjust it a few times until the temperature is right for you, especially on colder days.
+Don’t go below 65C if you’ve got a conventional boiler with a hot water cylinder, or you could risk harmful bacteria growing in the cylinder.
+For more information, see the Energy Saving Trust’s guide on how to change your boiler settings.

 What to look for on your boiler control panel